-Students enrolled in 9 credit hours - \$50 per month Students enrolled in more than 9 credit hours and in full-time Vocational programs - \$75 per month.
+Students enrolled in 9 credit hours - \$50 per month.
+Students enrolled in more than 9 credit hours and in fulltime Vocational programs \$75 per month.
 To receive the CNC Subsidy, a student must:

-- a) Apply to the Financial Aid Officer for the C.N.C.
-Subsidy. b) Prove his permanent residence is in-region and more than 30km

-- from the College if requested to do so.

-- c) Be formally enrolled in the College.

-- d) Regularly attend classes.

-- e) Obtain the Student Subsidy Verification form from the Student Services Office at the end of each month, have it signed by the instructor(s) and return it to Student Services in order to receive the subsidy cheque.
+- Apply to the Financial Aid Officer for the CNC Subsidy. - b) Prove his permanent residence is in-region and more than 30km from the College if requested to do so. - c) Be formally enrolled in the College. - d) Regularly attend classes. - e) Obtain the Student Subsidy Verification form from the Registrar's Office at the end of each month, have it signed by the instructor(s) and return it to the Registrar's Office in order to receive the subsidy cheque.